sean-perks/xroots/readme.txt

 - `species`: The species USDA plant code (ACMIO, CHAN9..))
 - `amount_collected`: The lbs seeds collected (float)

-Alternatively, if no CSV is provided, random seed data will be generated.
+Alternatively, if no CSV is provided, random seed data will be generated so the program can be tested

 ### Overview of Functionality
 - **`SeedDataProcessor`**: Loads data from a CSV or generates synthetic data.
 Allows filtering by species.